-If HPV 16 or 18 is detected, you will be referred to a specialist clinic for further investigation using a procedure called colposcopy.
+High-risk HPV (HrHPV): Having a test come back positive for HrHPV does not mean you will have or will get cancer.
+If HPV 16 or 18 (also known as HrHPV) is detected, you will be referred to a specialist clinic for further investigation using a procedure called colposcopy.
+Treatment is generally only required if there are certain abnormal cell changes of the cervix.